-^{} Highlighted rows indicate event days where another program was also dispatched.
+Highlighted rows indicate event days where another program was also dispatched.

 Dual enrollment is allowed for some of the ELRP subgroups, which is categorized in Table 3-3.
-Three of the ELRP subgroups require dual enrollment; A.1 BIP and A.2 BIP must be enrolled in the Base Interruptible Program (BIP) and B.2 must be enrolled in the Capacity Bidding Program (CBP).
-Customers in the A.1 and A.6 subgroups can also be enrolled in Peak Day Pricing (PDP).
+Two of the ELRP subgroups require dual enrollment; A.1 BIP must be enrolled in the Base Interruptible Program (BIP) and B.2 must be enrolled in the Capacity Bidding Program (CBP).
+Customers in the A.1, A.4, and A.5 subgroups can also dually enroll in the programs specified below.
 In addition to the dually enrolled populations, Table 3-3 lists the ELRP event days where a dual program was also called.